phel-lang/phel-lang/doc/content/documentation/global-and-local-bindings.md

 ```phel
 (def name meta? value)
 ```
 This special form binds a value to a global symbol.
-A definition can not be redefined at a later point.
+A definition cannot be redefined at a later point.

 ```phel
 (def my-name "phel")